AElearn/word-sandwich/README.md

 ### `npm run deploy`

-Saves changes to Github Pages
+Saves changes to Github Pages.
+No need to do git push after.

 ### `npm test`